electrickery/pxdisk_mega/README.md

 The first feature is a command line on the debug/console port of the Arduino Mega.
 Its usage is now:

-	Usage:
+	Usage (1.5.0):
- 	C                - temp debug for driveNames array
+ 	C                - temp debug for driveNames[][]
- 	D                - root directory
+ 	D                - SD-card root directory
  	H                - this help
  	M[dnnnnnnnn.eee] - mount file nnnnnnnn.eee on drive d
- 	Nnnnnnnnn.eee    - create or OVERWRITE an image file nnnnnnnn.eee
+ 	Nnnnnnnnn.eee    - create an image file nnnnnnnn.eee
  	P[dw]            - write protect drive d; w=0 RW, w=1 RO
  	R                - temp reset Arduino

+The D commands lists only the root directory of the SD card.

 The goal of the M-command is to change the images assigned to the simulated disk drives D: to G:.
 This could be made persistent via the Arduino EEPROM or a special file on the disk.

 The N-command creates a new empty image file.
-It currently happily overwrite an existing image.
-To be fixed later.
+It aborts when the image exists.

 The P command emulates the floppy write tabs.